vrockai/pipeline-test/docs/content.md

 ---

-## HMD-ARG: hierarchical multi-task deep learning for annotating antibiotic resistance genes
+## HMD-ARG: hierarchical multi-task deep learning for annotating antibiotic resistance genes.
+ 12.02.2021, _Y Li, Z Xu, W Han, H Cao, R Umarov, A Yan, M Fan, H Chen, CM Duarte, L Li, PL Ho, X Gao_

+The spread of antibiotic resistance has become one of the most urgent threats to global health, which is estimated to cause 700,000 deaths each year globally.
+Its surrogates, antibiotic resistance genes (ARGs), are highly transmittable between food, water, animal, and human to mitigate the efficacy of antibiotics.
+Accurately identifying ARGs is thus an indispensable step to understanding the ecology, and transmission of ARGs between environmental and human-associated reservoirs.
+Unfortunately, the previous computational methods for identifying ARGs are mostly based on sequence alignment, which cannot identify novel ARGs, and their applications are limited by currently incomplete knowledge about ARGs.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-021-01002-3)

+10.1186/s40168-021-01002-3

 ---